Tom-McDermott/TSDR-Dev/README.md

 ### A new repository will be created when the Data Engine replaces the FPGA Development Kit + Adapter board.

 -------------------------------
-The Verilog and C software at this time is pretty much guaranteed not to work.
-The current contents have not yet passed Test Stage 1A due to errors.
+The Verilog and C software at this time is pretty much guaranteed not to do much useful.
+The current contents has passed Test Stage 1A.
 At this point:

-1. Gigabit Ethernet interface works with a hard-coded MAC address and IPv4.
-It must use DHCP and cannot be set for a static address.
+1. Gigabit Ethernet interface works with a hard-coded MAC address and DHCP assigned IPv4.
+It MUST use DHCP and cannot be set for a static address.

 2. OpenHPSDR discovery and Provisioning Channel creation works.

 3. Provising Channel accepts a limited subset of the LH_DE commands.

+4. The software now automatically configures the ZEDF9T module and Clock synthesizer.
+It produces 10.0000 MHz on Ref_Clk and 1 PPS on PPS out.
+The GPS produces an output reference frequency of 4.687500 MHz which should produce a lower phase noise clock signal.
+The synthesizer generates 122.88, 10, and
+1 PPS from this.

 **Prerequisites:** You will need Quartus version 20.1 installed under a Linux OS (probably Centos 7) to sucessfully build.
 The Verilog for DDR3 memory does not correctly synthesize code on the associated Windows version.